Apr 20, 2023

 Liposuction isn’t a one-size-fits-all treatment – so finding the right doctor is paramount.
 Before you schedule an appointment for liposuction in Singapore, it’s crucial to source for credible, experienced and accredited liposuction doctors by the Ministry of Health Singapore.
 Of course, finding a liposuction doctor in Singapore with an artistic sense is a bonus!

 Dr Ivan Puah has over 20 years of clinical practice, more than 15 years of which was spent in aesthetic medicine performing FDA-approved injectables, skin lasers and body sculpting procedures.
-He has received hands-on training in surgical body sculpting in the US and Italy, including in VASER Hi-Definition Liposuction and gynecomastia surgery.
+He has received hands-on training in surgical body sculpting in the US and Italy, including in 4D Liposuction (Hi-Definition Lipo) and gynecomastia surgery.
 Dr Puah takes consultation with patients very seriously and thoroughly; his aim is to genuinely listen and address any concerns and anxieties they have.
 Patients like his bedside manner, friendly deposition, professionalism and high ethical standards.